bbc/enzyme-adapter-inferno/docs/RST.md

 ### instance

-A vNode
+If the node is a host node, this is the corresponding HTMLElement.

+If the node is a function this is null.

+If the node is a class component, this is the class instance.

 ### rendered

-This is an RST node.
-The node
+This is an RST node of the children.

+If the child is a text node, it is an array of strings.